markpmlim/ExploringGLKMesh3/Readme.md

 <br />
 <br />

-We delve into the process of creating **GLKMeshes** objects that can be used in OpenGL demos on the macOS and iOS.
+We delve further into the process of creating **GLKMeshes** objects that can be used in OpenGL demos on the macOS and iOS.
 There is practically no information on this other than reading Apple's API documentation of the various classes.

 As mentioned in the previous demo (ExploringGLKMesh), the **MDLMesh** class method: